Amenity Grassland and Road Verges – Doing More with Less!

 Most of us probably haven’t spent much time thinking about grass at all, apart from how often we need to cut our front lawns in the summer time!

-However, when you do start to add it up, you quickly come to the realisation that close-mown grass covers a significant amount of our green areas.
+However, when you do start to add it up, you quickly come to the realisation that close-mown grass covers a significant amount of our green space, especially in urban areas.
 It also requires a lot of management in terms of time, money and energy.
 (I’m sure anyone with a lawn at home will agree with this!)

 Gardens… business grounds… parks and community green spaces… the sides of roads all across the North East…